Arthur N. Rupe Foundation

 Video Documentation for Debate Grants

-For debate-related projects, the foundation prioritizes debates that include "video documentation for online viewership" in addition to live audiences.
+For debate-related projects, the foundation prioritises debates that include "video documentation for online viewership" in addition to live audiences.
 This reflects the founder's commitment to broad public education.

 Alignment with Founder's Values

-For California Community College CNA programs, the foundation focuses on "reducing student costs and improving program outcomes."
+For California Community College CNA programmes, the foundation focuses on "reducing student costs and improving programme outcomes."
 Applications should demonstrate how funding will address barriers to student completion and employment.

 Recent Funding Patterns